David S Rosenblatt: Education

 Rosenblatt received a Bachelor of Science from McGill University in 1968 and a doctorate in medicine from the Faculty of Medicine at McGill University in 1970.
-After completing an internship in pediatrics at the Montreal Children's Hospital (1970–1971), he pursued postgraduate training in medical genetics and folate metabolism at the Massachusetts General Hospital under the supervision of Dr. John Littlefield and Dr. Richard Erbe (1971–1973), and in biology at the Massachusetts Institute of Technology under Malcolm Gefter (1973–1974), finishing with a residency in pediatric medicine at the Boston Children's Hospital (1974–1975).
+After completing an internship in pediatrics at the Montreal Children's Hospital (1970–1971), he pursued postgraduate training in medical genetics and folate metabolism at the Massachusetts General Hospital under the supervision of John Littlefield and Richard Erbe (1971–1973), and in biology at the Massachusetts Institute of Technology under Malcolm Gefter (1973–1974), finishing with a residency in pediatric medicine at the Boston Children's Hospital (1974–1975).

 Career

-Rosenblatt was first appointed in the Department of Pediatrics at McGill in 1975, and was the chairman of the Department of Human Genetics from 2001 to 2013.
+Rosenblatt was first appointed in the Department of Pediatrics at McGill in 1975 and was the chairman of the Department of Human Genetics from 2001 to 2013.
 He holds the Dodd Q. Chu and Family Chair in Medical Genetics.

 He is actively involved in research and patient care, as well as graduate and medical student teaching.
 He has acted as supervisor and mentor to more than 35 graduate students and post-doctoral fellows.
 He has authored over 200 publications in peer-reviewed journals.

 In 1995, he was made a Correspondent étranger of the Académie Nationale de Médecine (France), and in 2005, he was elected as a Fellow of the Canadian Academy of Health Sciences.
-In 2013, he was named a Champion of Genetics by The Canadian Gene Cure Foundation.
+In 2013, he was named a Champion of Genetics by the Canadian Gene Cure Foundation.
 He has served as President of the Society for Inherited Metabolic Disorders, the Canadian Society for Clinical Investigation, and the Association of Medical Geneticists of Quebec.